Benchmark Farm Value Trends Available

 State Six Month One Year Five Year Ten Year

-The real estate market has been active in South Dakota, Nebraska, and Iowa throughout 2011.
-There is strong demand for cropland across the Association resulting in strengthening values.
+The real estate market has been active in South Dakota, Nebraska, and Iowa in 2012 with a record number of public auctions.
+There is strong demand for cropland and pasture across the Association.

 The six month benchmark farm trends indicate:

-- All of the benchmark farm values in the state of Iowa increased over the past six months.
-The values increased from 1.3% to 29.9% with an average increase of 14.8%.
-Five of the twenty-one benchmark farms had values ranging from $10,000 to $12,900 per acre.
+- All twenty-one benchmark farm values in the state of Iowa increased over the past six months.
+The benchmarks had individual value increases from 5.2% to 25.5% with an average increase of 13.8%.

-- Wyoming’s ranch and irrigated cropland benchmark values were considered stable.
+- Wyoming’s two benchmark farm values were considered stable.